-To get information about filling your prescriptions by mail, please visit our website (www.cignamedicare.com) or contact Customer Service (phone numbers are on the back cover of this document).
+To get information about filling your prescriptions by mail, please visit our website (www.cignamedicare.com) or contact Customer Service.

 Usually a mail-order pharmacy order will get to you in no more than 14 days.
 In the event a mail order package is delayed, the mail-order pharmacy will assist you to coordinate a short-term fill with a retail pharmacy that is near you.
 You can also contact Customer Service for assistance.